WordPress/openverse/catalog/utilities/media_props_gen/docs/media_props.md

 ## Object Shape

 jsonb array of dictionaries: `{"name": "tag1", "provider": "wordpress"}`.
-Some tags are provider-generated, and include an `accuracy` field with a float value.
+Some tags are machine-generated, and include an `accuracy` field with a float value.

 If there are no tags, the field should be set to null, not an empty array or empty object.